Common name: Stinging nettle, common nettle, stinging nettle or nettle leaf, nettle. stinger,

 The fresh nettle juice in doses of from 1 to 2 table spoonfuls is a most serviceable remedy for all sots of bleeding, whether from the nose, the lungs, or some internal organ.
 Also the decoction of the leaves and stalks taken moderate quanties is capital for many of the minor skin maladies.
 When dried, the leaves will often relive asthma and similar bronchial trouble by inhalation all though other mean have failed.
 (8000 To 10700 Feet).

-The stem of koogas plants yield a fibre which is used in making ropes.
+The stem of koogas plants yield a fiber which is used in making ropes.